FabianScheidt/WasDomainTransferred/README.md

 ## Where can I see it action?

+~~It is available at [https://wurde-hotsprings.io-schon-umgezogen.wtf](https://wurde-hotsprings.io-schon-umgezogen.wtf).~~

-It is available at [https://wurde-hotsprings.io-schon-umgezogen.wtf](https://wurde-hotsprings.io-schon-umgezogen.wtf).
+It is available at [https://xbb4maeggk.execute-api.eu-central-1.amazonaws.com/Production](https://xbb4maeggk.execute-api.eu-central-1.amazonaws.com/Production).